Some links in this post may be affiliate links

 Photo Credit: Hort Zone

-Wax Begonia (Begonia semperflorens) problems indoors are caused by cultural faults and they include; yellow leaves, pests, brown leaf tips, leaf drop among others.
-Continue reading for the remedies and solutions.
+Wax Begonia (Begonia semperflorens) problems indoors are caused by cultural faults.
+The problems include yellow leaves, pests, brown leaf tips, leaf drop, rotting, pests and diseasea among others.
+Continue reading for more on these problems and how to fix them.

 There are two possible causes of flower bud drop in Wax Begonia.
-One possible cause of flower bud drop is dry air.
+One possible cause of flower bud drop is dry air (too low humidity).

-The second possible cause of flower bud drop in Wax Begonia is underwatering.
+The second possible cause of flower bud drop in Begonia semperflorens is underwatering.
 Maintain the soil moist at all times and never allow the soil ball to dry out completely.

 Yellow leaves in Wax Begonia are due to two reasons.
 One cause of yellow leaves is too little light.

-Move the Wax Begonia to a brighter spot as it grows best in bright light with some morning or evening sunlight.
-It can also grow under a grow light.
+Move the Begonia semperflorens to a brighter spot as it grows best in bright light with some morning or evening sunlight or instal a grow light if the natural lighting is not sufficient.

 The second cause of yellow leaves in Wax Begonia is too little or too much water which may result in soggy soil.